 What comes to mind when you think of owning a lemon car?
 Most people think of instant buyer’s remorse.
-There you are, driving home from the car lot, when strange noises start coming from under the hood.
+There you are, driving home from the car lot when strange noises start coming from under the hood.
 You realize you have been “had” by the salesperson.
 Your brand new car is actually a clunker…

 Consumers who buy vehicles “as is” do just that – they take the vehicle without warranty or lemon law rights.
-The same goes for those who buy vehicles covered only by a dealer’s extended service agreement (legal remedies exist for breach of such agreements, but lemon law typically does not apply).
+The same goes for those who buy vehicles covered only by a dealer’s extended service agreement (legal remedies exist for breach of such agreements, but lemon law legal advice typically does not apply).
 Only defects covered by a factory warranty qualify under the lemon law.

 New cars all come with a warranty from the manufacturer.
 When title changes hands during the warranty period, any remaining coverage transfers as well.
 But be advised that some manufacturers place limits on transferability.
 For example, according to Kia’s warranty terms, original owners receive an extended period of powertrain coverage unavailable to subsequent owners.